Callistadem/MRS/README.md

 # MRS
-Malfunction report system for Gomibo's maintaiance team in Groningen.
+Malfunction report system for Gomibo's employees.

 ## Prequisites
 For the backend, you need: